bigtoga/Examples/DSci - Statistics/Basics of statistics/Correlation coeffecients.md

 - You can reverse any positive to a negative and vice versa by simply switching x and y variables

 ## Measure the correlation strength using a standard calculation
-Three main standards in statistics are in play here:
-- **Pearson’s coefficient** which measures linear correlation
-- **Spearman’s coefficient** compares the *ranks* of data and are thus useful with *ordinal* variables
-- **Kendall-Tau coefficients** also compare the ranks of data and are thus useful with *ordinal* variables

-### Pearson’s Correlation Coefficient
-Goes by many names ([wikipedia](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient)
-- Pearson’s *r*
-- Scale of -1 to +1
-- -1 is a perfect negative correlation
-- +1 is a perfect positive correlation

-Generally accepted as an accurate way to accept or reject a null hypothesis using statistical means (a.k.a. *statistical inference*)

 We can plot the correlation coefficient *r* in pandas:
 ```python